 I love this creamy clam chowder recipe.
 It’s creamy broth, eaten with a piece of crusty sourdough bread is perfect for dinner tonight.
 Bon Appetit! Приятного аппетита!

 Creamy New England Clam Chowder.
-A real clam chowder recipe, that's easy to make.
+A real clam chowder recipe made with fresh clams, that's easy to make.
 A thick and creamy soup with potato, bacon and wine.
 An easy dinner favorite!

 - 2 lbs /1kg clams